Racecadotril reduces the symptoms of acute diarrhoea in children.

 - Regularly clean the toilet, including the handle and lid.

-- If you suspect that you or your child are becoming dehydrated, it is important that you get medical advice quickly.
-Symptoms of dehydration in adults include feeling tired or light-headed, headache, muscular cramps, sunken eyes, passing little urine, a dry mouth and tongue, and becoming irritable.
+- If you suspect that your child is becoming lacking in fluids (dehydrated), it is important that you obtain medical advice quickly.
 Symptoms of dehydration in children include passing little urine, a dry mouth, a dry tongue and lips, fewer tears when crying, sunken eyes, and being irritable or lethargic.

-- If the diarrhoea persists even after taking racecadotril for seven days, make another appointment to see your doctor.
+- If the diarrhoea continues even after taking racecadotril for seven days, make another appointment for your child to see a doctor.

 Can racecadotril cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
-The table below contains the most common ones.
-You will find a full list in the manufacturer's information leaflet supplied with your medicine.
-The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.
+Side-effects associated with racecadotril are uncommon - see the list below.
+The best place to find a full list of the side-effects which can be associated with the medicine, is from the manufacturer's printed information leaflet supplied with the medicine.
+Speak with your doctor or pharmacist if any of the following become troublesome.

 How to store racecadotril